Wednesday, September 11, 2024

 Think what you will of Nicholson's wired performance in The Shining, the reason to star in Kubrick's reconstruction of horror being an opportunity for "flamboyant self-parody" is probably not near the top of the list.
 You could question Kubrick's choice of takes and we know there were hundreds of them.
 (George C. Scott also knows a performance is often not yours to finesse.
 But he was warned he'd get his hair mussed.)

-And to suggest George Miller's 1987 Witches with its industrial, feminist, Updike-ian undercurrents as mere "fluff," well-produced as it is, seems a serious mis-reading.
+And to suggest George Miller's 1987 Witches with its industrial, feminist, Updike-ian undercurrents as mere "fluff," well-produced and half-assed as it is, seems a serious mis-reading.

 Wasson wants to place Chinatown in the crux between an old Hollywood (already dead or dying as of 1968, per Mark Harris) and something new, also dying, and towards a more cynical era.
 But probably being a product of that more cynical age, he doesn't trust the process.
 He diminishes the achievement of Chinatown by not taking its creators very seriously and pushes the cynical period earlier than perhaps he realizes.